Doctoral Fellows for 2014-2015

-Beth Truesdale is a fourth-year doctoral student in Sociology.
+Beth Truesdale is a doctoral student in Sociology.
 Her academic interests include labor markets, education policy, and urban sociology, and her current research examines the choices workers make as they age.
 Before coming to Harvard, Beth worked in London as a journalist and researcher.
 She also spent several years at a start-up company, where she led teams of analysts in creating reports that helped to shape UK public policy on the future of the BBC, regional spatial planning, the use of generic drugs by the National Health Service, and other controversial topics.
 Beth's previous degrees are in chemistry, English, history, and theology.
 She studied at St. Olaf College and at the University of Oxford, where she was a Rhodes Scholar.

-Ariel White is a fourth-year graduate student in the Government department, with research interests in race, representation, voting rights, and incarceration.
+Ariel White is a graduate student in the Government department, with research interests in race, representation, voting rights, and incarceration.
 She received a B.A. in Government and Economics from Cornell University in 2009.
 Before entering the PhD program, she worked at a legal services office in Ithaca, NY.

 Government and Social Policy, G-6